Corner of Burwood Highway and Scoresby Road, Knoxfield

 1 mixed use area for small retail & community spaces

 The site will deliver a diverse range of housing options close to jobs, services and transport.
-Housing will include medium density townhouses, detached housing and land lots.
+Housing will primarily be medium density townhouses with a range of one to four bedrooms.

 It will also offer mixed-use development opportunities to benefit local residents, businesses and the wider community.